themeix/lawrenceypil.github.io/_posts/2020-09-02-drain-of-thought.md

 Sometimes, we just need to find some other place to relieve ourselves. &#8718;

-*Photo from SunStar Cebu, where this piece was originally published.*
+*Photo from SunStar Cebu, where this piece was originally published on November 10, 2007.*